once upon…

 dreizehn einhalb gramm.

-All my pieces are handcrafted and wheel-thrown in my studio in Frankfurt am Main.
-With a mindful process from soft clay to fired stoneware, I focus on clean shapes and subtle details, striving to create timeless pieces for everyday use.
-Each object bears the marks of its making, telling its own unique story through the gentle irregularities that set it apart.
+All pieces are handcrafted and wheel-thrown in my studio in Frankfurt am Main.
+From soft clay to fired stoneware, I focus on clean forms, quiet details, and a mindful process.
+Each object carries the traces of its making — gentle irregularities that give it its own presence.